 The Sustainability Center provides opportunities for the campus community to be involved in ecological restoration, resource stewardship, creative transportation strategies, and sustainable food systems initiatives.
 Students are provided with the resources necessary to accomplish effective sustainability advocacy and project implementation, giving them the experience required to succeed in future leadership roles.
 The Sustainability Center encourages the cultivation of innovative sustainable practices, opportunities to apply research, and educational outreach.

 The Sustainability Center supports student initiatives, campaigns and leadership development.
 The student group, Earth CORPS, is the Community Organized to Respect, Protect and Sustain the Earth.
-Students in Earth CORPS organize trips, educational events and educational campaigns to engage the campus community around issues of environmental sustainability.
+Students in Earth CORPS organize trips, educational events and campaigns to engage the campus community around issues of environmental sustainability.
+Past efforts include:

 The Re-Use Depot Manager is a student volunteer that directs the vision of how to most effectively exchange community resources, manage student volunteers that care for the space, while reducing what is sent to the landfill.

 Spokes Folks Bike Co-op is a student-run, college owned space that strives to make bicycles accessible for everyone, to further environmental justice and sustainability, and to support sustainable transportation and exploration.

 The Sustainability Center supports four Eco-Representative student worker positions that provide significant opportunities for leadership development and deep engagement with themes.
 Though the positions vary from year to year depending on project focus, the programs for the 2014-2015 academic year include: